Huddy2022/milestone-project-mildew-detection-in-cherry-leaves/README.md

 * To address the issue of misclassification caused by shadowed images, we could consider implementing techniques such as further data augmentation, image enhancement, and fine-tuning the model to improve the accuracy of powdery mildew detection.

 ## Deployment

 ### Heroku

-* The App live link is: https://powdery-mildew-detection-86ce1c83ad33.herokuapp.com/
+* The App live link is: [Cherry leaf powdery mildew detector app](https://powdery-mildew-detection-86ce1c83ad33.herokuapp.com/)

 * Set the runtime.txt Python version to a [Heroku-20](https://devcenter.heroku.com/articles/python-support#supported-runtimes) stack currently supported version.
 * The project was deployed to Heroku using the following steps.